KarlaaPLM/rbims_hydrocarbon/README.md

 - Functional annotation: proteomes annotated with KEGG and InterProScan, ready to be used by rbims in R.
 - Install: Instructions to generate annotations based on Kofamscan, InterproScan, dbCAN and MEROPS using the rbims conda environment: rbimsenv.
 Make sure to download only the Raw data.

-# :Clipboard: Steps for replicating our analysis
+# 📊 Steps for replicating our analysis

 1. Download the repository
 2. Download the files from the "Functional annotation" directories and place them in the root of the “rbims_hydrocarbon-main” directory